PyLops/pyproximal/joss/paper.md

-- *Joint inversion and segmentation of subsurface models*: when inverting geophysical data for subsurface priorities, prior information can be provided to inversion process in the form of discrete number of rock units; this can be parametrized in terms of their expected mean (or most likely value). @Ravasi:2022 framed such a problem as a joint inversion and segmentation where the underlying optimization is solved in alternating fashion using the Primal-Dual algorithm.
+- *Joint inversion and segmentation of subsurface models*: when inverting geophysical data for subsurface priorities, prior information can be provided to inversion process in the form of discrete number of rock units; this can be parametrized in terms of their expected mean (or most likely value). @Ravasi:2022 and @Romero:2023 frame such a problem as a joint inversion and segmentation task, where the underlying objective function is optimized in alternating fashion using the Primal-Dual algorithm.
-- *Plug-and-Play (PnP) priors*: introduced in 2013 by Vent, in the PnP framework any proximal operator is interpreted as a denoising problem and solved by means of any statistical or deep learning based denoiser.
-Recently, Romero
+- *Plug-and-Play (PnP) priors*: introduced in 2013 by @Venkatakrishnan:2013, the PnP framework lays its foundation on the interpretation of the proximal operator as a denoising problem; as such, powerful statistical or deep learning based denoisers are used to evaluate the proximal operator of implicit regularizers. @Romero:2022 applies this concept in the context of seismic inversion, achieving results of superior quality in comparison to traditional model-based regularization techniques.
+- *EX3*: ...
+- *EX4*: ...
+- ....
+-
 # References